 When you are involved in a cycle accident, it is essential that everyone is safe and out of any potential danger.
 If you feel light-headed, it is best to sit or lie down and to breathe deeply.
 You may have sustained a more serious injury than you first thought.
 As such, it is essential that you assess your situation and if necessary, call for medical assistance.
 Should anyone be injured in the cycle accident, it is a legal requirement to report the incident to the Police.

 If you’re wondering what to do if you have a cycle accident once you’ve left the scene of the accident, our next section will give more information on seeking medical attention for your injuries.

 Even if you only sustain what you believe to be a minor injury, you should still get checked out by a medical professional.
 A slight injury may turn into something more serious later.
+It could even result in a permanent injury if left untreated.
 Another thing to bear in mind is that having an initial report on the injuries you suffered would strengthen your claim against a responsible party.

 Should your injuries be more severe, and require immediate medical treatment, an ambulance should be called.
 If you are able to take yourself to the A&E of the local hospital, you should get your injuries treated as soon as possible.
 It would be a mistake to attempt to treat yourself or to take painkillers if you are in pain.
 Having injuries treated by a medical professional is essential for your health and well-being.

 You must never admit you were at fault for a cycle accident.
 Nor should you apologise to any of the other people involved in the incident.
 It is best to say as little as possible.
 You should exchange details and write down the vehicle registration of any cars involved.
 It is also a good idea to make a note of the make, model, and colour of the vehicle.
 You should also get the driver’s name, whether they are the registered owner, their address, and their insurance details.

 If the cycle accident was caused by someone’s pet, you should try to get an owner’s details.